 Qatar has shown serious form over the years, being successful enough to win the Skytrax Airline of the Year a total of four times since its inaugural flight in 1997.

 We think that Qatar Business Class ranks highly compared to Emirates, Etihad, Qantas, and Virgin Australia and that it is a great use of Qantas Points thanks to the One World arrangement.

-Flying Qatar from Sydney to Doha is very popular and our business class cabin was full to the brim on the night we flew!
+Flying Qatar from Sydney to Doha is very popular and the Business Class cabin was full to the brim on the night we flew!
 We had a large group of around 20 fellow Aussies headed to Doha and then onwards to Amsterdam to begin their Scenic river cruise.
 What a way to start a luxury trip like that.

-I was traveling with my sister to Europe on a last minute trip our flights were booked only 2 days ahead of flying.
+I was travelling with my sister to Europe on a last minute trip, where our flights were booked only two days ahead of flying.
 To buy a Business Class ticket on this popular Qatar flight from Sydney to Dublin with the connecting stop in Doha would cost $5,000 - $6,000 AUD.
-Naturally, booking on points is the most cost-effective way to do book flights.
+Naturally, booking on points is the most cost-effective way to book flights.

-No surprise but not many Australians are members of the Qatar Airways Privilege Club.
+No surprises here, but not many Australians are members of the Qatar Airways Privilege Club.
 You could consider it to be an exotic airline program.
 So other than actually flying with Qatar Airways, there is no direct way to earn QMiles using a credit card issued here in Australia.

 So how do you do book a flight on Qatar using points?
 Thanks to the One World alliance of airlines you can book Qatar flights on Qantas.com.
 Our flight cost each of us 104,000 Qantas Points plus $495 AUD in taxes.

-Booking this flight I was only able to make each of my 104,000 Qantas Points be worth about 5 or 6 cents per point spent.
+Booking this flight, I was only able to optimise my 104,000 Qantas Points to be worth about five or six cents per point spent.